Ahmedfahmy8308/Computer-Vision-Sessions-/README.md

 </h3>

-- 👨‍💻 As I am a instructor in the IEEE Kafr El-Sheikh Student Branch this is my content
+- As I am an instructor in IEEE Kafr El-Sheikh Student Branch this is my content
 - you can see our road map in session 1
 - in this repo you can find python file and jupyter notebook file for each sessoin